jhopkins77/github-practice/syllabus.md

 ## Guards!
 Guards!: The Once and Never Kind

+*Guards!
+Guards!*, published in 1989, was Terry Prachett's first mature novel.
+Whereas previous Discworld books were usually farces that moved through different locations, this book sees Prachett focus fully on the inner-workings of Ankh-Morpork, the metroplis at the center of many books.

 -Rule 1: Down with the kings
 -Rule 2: Down with ourselves
 -Rule 3: Up with the people